 Map It; On the road to Texas Tech’s Research Farm at New Deal

-By The Numbers.
-The remaining area at the New Deal research farm supports research on irrigation management, cotton physiology, cotton stress tolerance, weed science, soil fertility and forage physiology.
-It is located on FM 1729, about 6 miles east of the town of New Deal, and a 20-minute drive from the Texas Tech campus.
-The farm has an elevation is 3,262 feet, and an average annual rainfall is 18.6 in.
+In addition, there are field research studies, including pivot irrigation of perennial grasses and drip irrigation studies for both grain and forage sorghum for animal grazing.
+The research farm is located on FM 1729, about 6 miles east of the town of New Deal, and a 20-minute drive from the Texas Tech campus.
+The farm has an elevation is 3,262 feet, and an average annual rainfall is 18.6 inches.

-CONTACT: Thomas Thompson, professor and chairman, Department of Plant and Soil Science, Texas Tech University at (806) 742-2838 or firstname.lastname@example.org
+CONTACT: Eric Hequet, Department Chair, Department of Plant and Soil Science, Texas Tech University at (806) 742-2838 or firstname.lastname@example.org